scientifichackers/zproc/docs/user/state_watching.rst

 - :py:meth:`~.Context.call_when_not_none`

-These help you avoid writing the extra 5 lines of code.

 For example, the function ``want_pizza()`` will be called every-time the ``"num_pizza"`` key in the state changes.

 .. code-block:: python